Man dies after going into burning house to save dog

 ORLAND, Maine (AP) — Investigators say a Maine man died when he returned to a burning house to get his dog.

-Maine Public Safety Department spokesman Steve McCausland said the man escaped the fire with the rest of his family before going back inside Monday evening in the town of Orland.
-Firefighters found his body in the basement hours later after the fire was extinguished.
+Maine Public Safety Department spokesman Steve McCausland says the man escaped with the rest of his family before going back inside Monday evening in the town of Orland.
+Firefighters recovered his body from the basement hours later, after the fire was extinguished.

 Two other adults and two children escaped the fire uninjured.